 Advocate for change

 The strategy will endorse and present a borough-wide approach whilst simultaneously appreciating the need for targeted working to address the specific issues that are areas of concern.
-In order to address the issue of equity (fairness), it will seek to foster collaboration with the commissioners of other strands of sexual health provision such as HIV treatment and care, and abortion services.

 Building stronger links

 We understand that poor sexual and reproductive health, including risky sexual behaviour, can go hand in hand with issues such as poor mental health, alcohol or substance misuse We will create stronger ties with services that can offer support with these underlying issues.